OFF-BROADWAYREVIEWSTHEATRE

 Photo: Earlier in its run at the McKittrick Hotel, Nicholas Bruder starred as Macbeth and Sophie Bortolussi as Lady Macbeth in Sleep No More.
 Photo courtesy of © Yaniv Schulman / Provided by O&M DKC with permission.

 NEW YORK — After several extensions throughout 2024, it appears the end of Sleep No More is fast approaching.
-The landmark immersive show, which sprawls across several renovated floors of a Chelsea property in Midtown Manhattan, is finally checking out of the McKittrick Hotel, the multi-use space that features a host of theatrical entertainment.
+The landmark immersive show, which sprawls across several renovated floors of a Chelsea property in Midtown Manhattan, is finally checking out of the McKittrick Hotel, the multi-use space that used to feature a host of theatrical entertainment.
 According to its website, Sunday, Jan.
 5, will be the final time to enjoy this haunting retelling of Macbeth, and amazingly tickets are still available for the final weekend.

 To cap off the multi-year run, the McKittrick will also host a farewell party called Apparitions, spread out over three nights, Jan.
 9-11.
 That will be the final nail in this blessed coffin, the last time for audience members to roam these haunted hallways and peer into rooms to see spooky storylines unfurl with passion and poetry.